Visa history of Russia: From 1762 and until the end of the 18th century

 This period can be characterized as the one where the most favored treatment was accorded foreigners in Russia.
 Extensive land allotments were given them; money and privileged tax status were provided.
 But such extensive privileges had negative side-effects, which consisted of isolation and the autonomy of foreigners from local laws.
 Foreigners lived and worked under their charters and lived as if they occupied a state within the state.
-During this period open access to the country was had even by Jews, who on pain of punishment had been forbidden to live in Russia.
+During this period open access to the country was available even to Jews, who on pain of punishment had been forbidden to live in Russia.

 On 4 December 1762, Catherine the Great, for practical reasons—increasing population, improving methods of agricultural cultivation and cattle-raising, and fostering improvements in housekeeping—published the Manifesto "[Concerning giving] permission to foreigners, except Jews, to arrive and settle in Russia and about free return for Russian people running abroad".
 This act resolved an issue of free entry of foreigners into Russia and granted them considerable rights and privileges, including the right of free settlement.

 On 23 July 1763, there was the Imperial Manifesto of the empress "[Concerning giving] permission to all foreigners coming to Russia to settle in those provinces in which they will wish and [...] granted to them [by] right".
 This document in many respects defined immigration policy of Russia from 1760 to 1770.

 The 1766 treaty of commerce between Great Britain and Russia provided, on the basis of reciprocity, "freedoms and benefits" for trade people.

 During this period, a number of changes concerning entry into Russia and departure of foreign citizens were legislated, so that the admission of foreigners into Russian began to require only the presentation of a passport.

 The legal status of foreigners was fixed in regulations of the period—the Police Ustav of 1782 and Charter to the Cities of 1785.
 Article 121 of the Police Ustav assigned police the duty of accounting for foreigners in each city.

 The stay of foreigners who were not in public service became legally regulated.
 The Charter to the Cities prescribed that foreign merchants and craftsmen who settled in the country but did not accept Russian citizenship, be recorded with the guild, as well as pay the established taxes and fees.
 They were recorded at the city office, and had no right to leave a certain place of residence (Art.
 Art.
 12, 60).
 Article 129 of the Charter regulated the departure of foreigners from Russian cities.
 Foreigners were allowed to travel with their family out of the city only after notifying the municipal magistrates, confirming the payment of all debts and the local tax for three years.